SebastianMartinezSWE/cs-684-team-blue/test-cases/sprint 4 UX test cases.md

 **Test Steps:**

 1. Sign in
-2. navigate to the landing Pagae
+2. navigate to the landing Page
-3. Find the search box and enter a search items till youu find one that has no relevant results
+3. Find the search box and enter a search items till you find one that has no relevant results
 4. Check if a an appropriate message appears **Pass/Fail Criteria:**